StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 #### Block preinstalled third-party bloatware
 - In the installation media setup wizard, select `Time and currency format` as `English (World)`.
 - Once the device restarts, an error (`Something went wrong`) will be displayed.
-Select `Skip` & continue with the rest of the setup.
+Click on `Skip` & continue with the rest of the setup.
 - After the whole setup completes & the device boots into Windows 11, go to Settings > Time & language > Language & region > Country or region: select your country/region

 #### Bypass Microsoft account requirement